Harry-Yates/Harry-Yates/README.md

 Portfolio · [harryyates.com](https://harryyates.com)

 <!-- WEATHER_START -->
-Based in Stockholm · *Expect partly cloudy conditions with clear spells*
+Based in Stockholm · *The day will start with partly cloudy through the late morning hours, transitioning to clearing*

 # 11°
-☁️ **Partly cloudy with scattered cloud cover**
+☀️ **Clear skies with excellent visibility**

 **↑** 11° **↓** 8°